-In operation for over 40 years, the IOPC Funds have been involved in over 150 incidents and have paid over £747 million (USD 1 billion) in compensation.
-Since the entry into force of the International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage, 1971 (1971 Fund Convention) and the establishment of the original IOPC Fund in 1978, the membership of the Organisation has increased from 14 Member States to 120 States Parties to the 1992 Fund Convention as at 1 June 2021.
+In operation for over 40 years, the IOPC Funds have been involved in over 150 incidents and have paid over £747 million (USD 900 million) in compensation.
+Since the entry into force of the International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage, 1971 (1971 Fund Convention) and the establishment of the original IOPC Fund in 1978, the membership of the Organisation has increased from 14 Member States to 121 States Parties to the 1992 Fund Convention as at 1 June 2022.
 In addition, 32 States are Parties to the Supplementary Fund Protocol, adopted in 2003, which provides additional compensation over and above that available under the 1992 Fund.

-Despite the impact of the global COVID-19 pandemic, the IOPC Funds continue to provide compensation to victims of oil pollution damage as a result of the transport of oil by sea, and the 1992 Fund is currently involved in 13 open cases.
+The IOPC Funds continues to provide compensation to victims of oil pollution damage as a result of the transport of oil by sea, and the 1992 Fund is currently involved in 12 open cases.